dnoegel/logical-rules/README.md

  * True
  * False

-Of course you can add your own rules like "User older 18".
+For your own usage you will certainly add own rules like "user age >= X" or "basket amount >= Y".

 # Using the rules